 Looking southward along the alignment.

 A fine double stone row measuring 127.7m long, including at least 110 mainly medium-sized stones together with some small and large stones situated on a south west facing slope.
 The row is orientated north to south and there is a kerbed cairn at the upper northern end.
 The row stands near another row, cairns and prehistoric settlements.
+A glimpse of the sea is visible from the upper part of the row.

 |England Devon Dartmoor SX 57646 63972 Lat 50.458255 Long -4.006824|